-IMPORTANT NOTICE: Our location for Concealed Weapon License services has changed.
-Concealed Weapon License services are now offered on the second floor of the building that houses the Pinellas County Tax Collector’s North County Office (29399 U.S. Highway 19 N., Clearwater).
-Concealed weapon clients will enter through the building’s main entrance pictured below – not the tax office – and check in on the second floor.
+IMPORTANT NOTICE: Concealed Weapon License services are offered on the second floor of the building that houses the Pinellas County Tax Collector’s North County Office (29399 U.S. Highway 19 N., Clearwater).
+Please enter through the building’s main entrance pictured below – not the tax office – and check in on the second floor.

 Fast track your Florida Concealed Weapon License application or renew your existing license at our new Concealed Weapon License office located on the 2nd floor of the building that houses our North County Tax Collector’s office at 29399 US Highway 19 North, Suite 280 in Clearwater.
 Please enter through the building’s main entrance pictured above and access the 2nd floor via the elevator or stairs.
 Currently this is the only Pinellas County Tax Collector location for Florida Concealed Weapon License services.
-There is a $22 convenience fee for first-time applicants and a $12 convenience fee for renewals, in addition to the Florida Department of Agriculture and Consumer Services’ licensing fees.
+For licensing fee information, click here.

 Click here to schedule an appointment.
 Please note that appointments are not required but are preferred for faster service.
 Walk-in customers are not accepted after 4 p.m.